laoyigrace/subject/doc/source/man/glanceapi.rst

 SYNOPSIS
 ========

-glance-api [options]
+subject-api [options]

 DESCRIPTION
 ===========

-glance-api is a server daemon that serves the Glance API
+subject-api is a server daemon that serves the Glance API

 OPTIONS
 =======